Massively parallel sequencing

-Massive parallel sequencing or massively parallel sequencing is any of several high-throughput approaches to DNA sequencing using the concept of massively parallel processing; it is also called next-generation sequencing (NGS) or second-generation sequencing.
+Massively parallel sequencing (MPS) is any of several high-throughput approaches to DNA sequencing using the concept of massively parallel processing; it is also called next-generation sequencing (NGS) or second-generation sequencing.
 Some of these technologies emerged between 1993 and 1998 and have been commercially available since 2005.
 These technologies use miniaturized and parallelized platforms for sequencing of 1 million to 43 billion short reads (50 to 400 bases each) per instrument run.

 Many NGS platforms differ in engineering configurations and sequencing chemistry.
-They share the technical paradigm of massive parallel sequencing via spatially separated, clonally amplified DNA templates or single DNA molecules in a flow cell.
+They share the technical paradigm of massively parallel sequencing via spatially separated, clonally amplified DNA templates or single DNA molecules in a flow cell.
 This design is very different from that of Sanger sequencing—also known as capillary sequencing or first-generation sequencing—which is based on electrophoretic separation of chain-termination products produced in individual sequencing reactions.
 This methodology allows sequencing to be completed on a larger scale.